NiaJ3oE2LM/lfn2324/README.md

 This score allows to assess the confidence of the model prediction with respect to the correct answer.
 The model prediction is chosen using $\arg\max$ of the posterior probabilities but the probability with which the model chooses the right answer might be smaller than that of the prior distribution.
 In such case the  score penalises the answer.
 The score is null when the model chooses always the right class by replicating the prior distribution.
 Score 1 is obtained only when the gives all correct answers with posterior 1 (categorical); whereas a score less than -1 is obtained when all predictions are wrong with probability one.

 **Warning**. as explained in [[8]](#8) the score is asymmetric in the sense that is penalises more a confident wrong prediction than a correct misleading prediction.
-For this reason the score might fall below the -1 mark is the model performs particularly bad.
+For this reason the score might fall below the -1 mark if the model performs particularly bad.

 ## Final results